Deuteronomy

 De 3:19 ‘But your wives and your little ones and your livestock (I know that you have much livestock), shall remain in your cities which I have given you,

-When we look closely at what is actually said, we find that the Lord mentions this seven times in these two verses.
-Sometimes it speaks about God giving the land to Israel; at other times He affirms He has given it to another person or country.
-To the Israelites God says about Moab, “I have given Ar to the sons of Lot as a possession” (De 2:9).
+When we examine what is actually said more closely, we see that the Lord references this seven times in these two verses.
+Sometimes He talks about God giving the land to Israel; other times He confirms that He has given it to someone else or a different country.
+To the Israelites, God says regarding Moab, “I have given Ar to the sons of Lot as a possession” (De 2:9).

-When God sees fit, He hands over the land to another such as in this case.
+When God deems it appropriate, He hands over the land to someone else, as in this case.
 “And the LORD said to me, ‘See, I have begun to deliver Sihon and his land over to you.
 Begin to occupy, that you may possess his land.’”
 Deuteronomy 2:31).
 God was doing it, but they were responsible for their own part.

-All land is God’s land.
-No man or country outright owns what they have.
-There always was a former tenant (the Lord) who has never relinquished His authority over the land.
-There was nothing immoral being done.
-The former verses recording how the King of Sihon attacked the Israelites is probably just to help us see that the land was put up as booty by the King of Sihon.
+All land belongs to God.
+No individual or country truly owns what they possess.
+There has always been a former tenant, the Lord, who has never relinquished His authority over the land.
+Nothing immoral is happening here.
+The previous verses describing how the King of Sihon attacked the Israelites are likely just to show that the land was taken as booty by King Sihon.

 No man or country ‘owns’ their land.
-They are under obligation to live rightly.
-At any time the Lord can cause another to come and take away.
+They are obligated to live rightly.
+At any time, the Lord can send someone to take it away.
 Man is a steward.
-On the one hand, people are told to obey their authorities but on the other the Lord gives the land to whom He wishes.
-In this case, King of Sihon passed into oblivion.
-His land was given to another.
-The land of Canaan on the other side was due justice.
-God will not explain their evil.
-It is obvious with His patient waiting for 430 years.
-But here, the Lord speaks clearly.
+On the one hand, people are told to obey their authorities, but on the other hand, the Lord gives the land to whom He wishes.
+In this case, the King of Sihon was forgotten; his land was given to another.
+The land of Canaan, on the other side, was due justice.

-This was not the first battle but it sure was a model one for fighting in the land.
+God will not justify their evil; it is clear through His patient 430-year wait.
+But here, the Lord speaks plainly.
+This was not the first battle, but it was a clear model for fighting on land.
 They saw God fight for them.
-Observe what they said, “No city ... was too high for us” (Deut 2:36).
+Look at what they said, “No city ... was too high for us” (Deut 2:36).
 God was with them.
-Their victory did not allow them to get self-confident.
-Verse 37 reviews the clear way that the Israelites obeyed the Lord.
-They did not bother or go near the Ammonites.
-They remained under the Lord’s command.
-This is not how their fathers responded to God at Kadesh-Barnea.
+Their victory did not lead to arrogance.
+Verse 37 shows how the Israelites obeyed the Lord.
+They didn’t bother or go near the Ammonites; they remained under the Lord’s command.
+This is not how their ancestors responded to God at Kadesh-Barnea.

-They continued north after that battle, probably on the King’s Highway, toward Bashan and Og.
-King of Bashan, came out to fight them.
-He was ready for battle.
-He was not going to just let the Israelites pass by with or without pay.
-They had no opportunity, as it reads from the book, to even mention their intention as they did with Moab.
+They continued north after that battle, probably along the King’s Highway, toward Bashan and Og.
+The King of Bashan came out to fight them and was prepared for battle.
+He wasn’t going to let the Israelites pass by, with or without payment.
+As it reads from the book, they didn't even get a chance to mention their intention, unlike what they did with Moab.
+The Lord delivered the King of Sihon, the king of Bashan, into their hands.
+They captured all sixty fortified cities and many others that did not have walls (3:4).
+Those cities with walls could not withstand the army of the Lord, just as He predicted.

 Fear and faith

-The Lord cautioned the people not to fear.
+The Lord warned the people not to be afraid.
 Fear is an enemy to God’s work.
-Fear holds back faith which would enable one to hear and be strengthened to do His will.
-Bashan is the second large piece of property that now belonged to Israel along with the booty.
-All the men, women and children were killed.
-Only the animals and other goods from the cities did they gather.
+It blocks faith, preventing us from hearing and being strengthened to do His will.
+Bashan is the second large piece of land that now belongs to Israel, along with the rest of the spoils.
+All the men, women, and children were killed.
+Only the animals and other goods from the cities were gathered.

 “‘This day I will begin to put the dread and fear of you upon the peoples everywhere under the heavens, who, when they hear the report of you, shall tremble and be in anguish because of you.’”
 (Deuteronomy 2:25).

 Although the Lord dealt harshly with the people, He did not hide it.
 Even the children were killed (3:6).
 God does not apologize for His wrath.
-He might mention His justice being satisfied but more than often He does not.
-Every person, young or old, is culpable before God.
+He might mention His justice being satisfied, but most times He does not.
+Every person, young or old, is guilty before God.
 No one is innocent.
-One would merely need to examine one’s culture to see the horrible way they lived their lives.
+One only needs to examine their culture to see how horribly they lived their lives.
 The Lord, the Judge of the earth, as His Name is often called, will hold every soul accountable.

 “Arise, O God, judge the earth!
 For it is Thou who dost possess all the nations” (“Rise up, O Judge of the earth; Render recompense to the proud” (Psalms 82:8; 94:2).

-God provides for the Israelites a taste of victory.
-He has shown them how to be sensitive to His leading.
-He revealed how He puts fear in the hearts of the people.
+God gives the Israelites a taste of victory.
+He has shown them how to be receptive to His guidance.
+He revealed how He instills fear in people's hearts.
 They were growing in their faith.

-We should not think of ourselves or our society as without guilt.
-God has called us to live according to principle rather than desire.
-He has made us to worship Him, but the people have devised their own religious ways.
-At any time the Lord can judge a people.
-He has this right and responsibility.
-Children might have less sin, but their sin fully demands the God of justice to fully judge them for what they have done and neglected.
+We should not think of ourselves or our society as free of guilt.
+God has called us to live by principles rather than by desires.
+He created us to worship Him, but people have come up with their own ways of religion.
+At any moment, the Lord can judge a people.
+He has the right and responsibility.
+Children might have fewer sins, but their sins still require the God of justice to judge them fully for what they have done and neglected.

 (6) Early distribution of the land (Deuteronomy 3:12-20)

-The Lord had come up with a plan on what to do with the conquered land.
-It would be part of the early distribution of land as well as implied responsibility.
+The Lord had devised a plan for managing the conquered land.
+It would be part of the early land distribution and come with implied responsibility.

 Distribution (3:12-17)

-The 2 and 1/2 tribes on the east coast of the Jordan received their land distribution early on even before the conquering of the main land west of the Jordan.
+The two and a half tribes on the east coast of the Jordan received their land allocation early, even before the main land west of the Jordan was conquered.
+Here are four possible reasons.

 Preservation

-The main reason was to preserve what they have gained.
-They needed to live in the city and take care of the animals and plants, otherwise, others would come in and occupy it and things would go uncared for.
-The Lord wanted them to inherit the land and in that sense He wanted them to get a good start.
+The main reason was to protect what they had gained.
+They needed to live in the city and take care of the animals and plants; otherwise, others might come in and occupy it, and things would be left uncared for.
+The Lord wanted them to inherit the land, and in that sense, He aimed for them to get a good start.

 Military

 There are other possible reasons.
-Militarily wise, It is quite impressive to not only eliminate two kings but occupy their land.
-Like a monopoly game, ownership has suddenly changed.
+Militarily, it is quite impressive to not only eliminate two kings but also occupy their land.
+Like a game of Monopoly, ownership has suddenly shifted.
 This would increase the fear factor for their neighbors on both sides of the Jordan.

 Model

-Another major reason for this early distribution was to show the Israelites what they were to look forward to.
-All they had to do was conquer it with God’s help and the job would be done.
+Another major reason for this early distribution was to show the Israelites what they could look forward to.
+All they needed to do was conquer it with God’s help, and the job would be finished.
 They now had a model for them on the east side of the Jordan.

 Preventative

-The Lord had given this land to two and one half tribes.
-He did not want this to become the land for all the Israelites.
-So in this situation, they would have to conquer their own and could not just go back to the land already conquered.
+The Lord gave this land to two and a half tribes.
+He didn't want it to become the land for all the Israelites.
+In this case, they would have to conquer their own part and couldn't just go back to the land already taken.

 Summary